Vibia gens

 The gens Vibia was a plebeian family at ancient Rome.
 Although individuals named Vibius appear in history during the time of the Second Punic War, no members of this gens are found at Rome until the final century of the Republic.
 The first of the Vibii to obtain the consulship was Gaius Vibius Pansa in 43 BC, and from then until imperial times the Vibii regularly filled the highest offices of the Roman state.
 The emperors Trebonianus Gallus and Volusianus each claimed descent from the family.

 Origin

-The nomen Vibius is a patronymic surname, derived from the praenomen Vibius, which must have belonged to an ancestor of the gens.
+The nomen Vibius is a patronymic surname, derived from the praenomen Vibius.
 The name is generally regarded as an Oscan praenomen, and it is found extensively in Campania, but it was also used in Latium, and appears at Rome from a very early period, being used by the patrician Sestii, and occasionally by members of several prominent plebeian families.
 The Vibian gens itself was probably Oscan.